fosk06/dagster-dbt-demo/README.md

 dg scaffold defs dagster.asset_check --format=python --asset-key product_sentiment_scores assets_checks/product_sentiment_scores.py
 ```

-## Limitations

-- **DuckDB lockfile limitations**: Because this project uses DuckDB as the database engine, its lockfile system can prevent multiple materializations from running in parallel.
-If you attempt to trigger many asset materializations at the same time, you may encounter database lock errors or serialization issues.
-This is a known limitation of DuckDB and should be considered when designing high-concurrency workflows.

-## Data Contract Validation Example: `raw_tweets` Source

-This project demonstrates advanced data quality validation using the [Data Contract Specification](https://datacontract.com/) and its open-source tooling.

 ### Custom Dataset: `raw_tweets`

 - The `raw_tweets` dataset is ingested from a parquet file.